 - have a minimum of low-intermediate English speaking competency (A1)*.
 We do not offer beginning-level instruction (A1)*.

 * Level A1 refers to the Common European Framework of Reference for languages (CEFR).

 How to Apply:

-To apply for our fall, spring or summer full-time Intensive English Program, complete the free online application to become a UW-Madison Special student.
+To apply for our fall or spring full-time Intensive English Program, complete the free online application to become a UW-Madison Special student.
 Within the application, you will select the English as a Second Language program.

 Important: Applicants must provide official documentation of the source of funds for tuition and living expenses.
 Documentation may be a letter from the applicant’s bank, scholarship board, or other funding agency.
 We also require a scan of the photo page of a valid passport.
 After we receive the application and documents, we evaluate them.
 If a student is accepted to the program, we will issue Form I-20 which is required to request the student visa.